 |Fujifilm X100S (⇒ lft | rgt)||APS-C||16.0||4896||3264||1080/60p||-||-||-||-|

 |Leica D-LUX Typ 109 (⇒ lft | rgt)||Four Thirds||12.7||4112||3088||4K/30p||-||-||-||-|

 |Nikon D3100 (⇒ lft | rgt)||APS-C||14.2||4608||3072||1080/24p||22.5||11.3||919||67|

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the LX100 provides a better video resolution than the X100.
 It can shoot movie footage at 4K/30p, while the Fujifilm is limited to 720/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the LX100 offers a substantially higher resolution than the one in the X100 (2764k vs 1440k dots).
-The adjacent table lists some of the other core features of the Fujifilm X100 and Panasonic LX100 along with similar information for a selection of comparators.
+The following table reports on some other key feature differences and similarities of the Fujifilm X100, the Panasonic LX100, and comparable cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Fujifilm X100 (⇒ rgt)||1440||no||2.8||460||fixed||no||4000||5.0||9||no|